oscherler/rabbitmq-delayed-sample/README.md

 Vagrant will create the virtual machine and provision it (which is fancy lingo for “install the stuff that’s required, and then some”).
 It can take a few minutes and display a lot of green and red gibberish.
 That’s normal.

-Then connect to the machine and change to the project directory:
+Then connect to the machine and change to the project directory, if not already in it:

 	vagrant ssh
 	cd /vagrant/rabbitmq-sample